 Our Deep Dives gather standalone Feldenkrais Project lessons into themed courses of study.
 Newcomers, we recommend exploring our primary collections first for a more generalized intro to Feldenkrais.

-We think of our legs doing the walking, but our axis is more responsible for walking (and running) than we tend to think.
-The following lessons form an ordered sequence designed to create more awareness and skill around the spine's generation of gait.
+We think of our legs doing the walking, but our axis is more responsible for walking (and running) than we know.
+Lesson 1 reconnects us to the basics of spinal integration, then the following lessons form an ordered sequence designed to create more awareness and skill around the spine's generation of gait.

 You can make your own "workshop" out of any Deep Dive by doing as many as 2-3 lessons per day, with time between lessons to rest.
 Or you can spread them out more.
 To maximize your learning and help you sense the connections between the lessons, if possible take no more than 2-3 days off between lessons.